41st Battalion, Royal New South Wales Regiment: Kilted tradition

 Due to its lineage from the Byron Scottish Regiment, 41 RNSWR retains an entitlement to wear the kilt.
 The battalion was formerly known as the 41st Battalion, The Byron Scottish Regiment.
 This is due to the large number of Scots who settled in the north of the state in areas such as Grafton, Byron Bay and Maclean.
-41 RNSWR maintains an alliance with the Argyll and Sutherland Highlanders and personnel from the battalion's Grafton depot may wear the kilt of the Argyll and Sutherland Highlanders on ceremonial occasions.
+41 RNSWR maintains an alliance with the Argyll and Sutherland Highlanders, upon which the Byron Scottish insignia is based. personnel from the battalion's Grafton depot may wear the kilt of the Black Watch Regiment on ceremonial occasions.